Upside down morality plunges America into anarchy

 They didn’t denounce them as forcefully as they denounced everything else, like a beachgoer at Evanston’s Lighthouse beach who decided to remove the towel when a few protestors started to reason with them rather than beat them silly with bats or make threatening verbal assaults as has been done elsewhere.

 What happened to a person’s right to have an opinion?
-I don’t agree with displaying the Confederate Flag, but someone who feels it represents a Southern heritage or culture that might be devoid of the racism that plague not only the South but the North, too.
+I don’t agree with displaying the Confederate Flag, but someone who feels it represents a Southern heritage or culture that might be devoid of the racism that plague not only the South but the North, too, should be able to display that flag.
+They certainly have a right to view that flag in their own context, which often has nothing to do with racism.

 Yes, slavery wasn’t just something the Confederate States embraced.
 It was embraced throughout America.
-But that was 150 years ago.
+It was also embraced by African countries and by tribes.
+Many African slaves were sold to slavers by other African tribes.
+But that was 150 years ago, so it’s easy to forget or brush it all aside.

 More difficult are things like Twitter deciding what is or what isn’t acceptable.
 Some unknown “Big Brother” at the behemoth Twitter Corporation decides that they think an opinion or observation oon their social media is “wrong,” and they decide to remove it.